-The defendant-appellant-petitioner requests that oral arguments be held in this matter and that the opinion in this matter be published.
-It appears that the issues raised in this matter are issues of first impression in the State of Wisconsin.
-The issues involve whether defense counsel and the trial court had a duty to advise the defendant, who had entered a plea of not guilty by reason of mental disease or defect, that he could plead guilty to the crimes charged and still have the right to a jury trial, under the bifurcated procedures set forth by statute, to determine whether he should not be held responsible for his conduct by reason of mental disease or defect.
+The defendant-appellant requests, pursuant to Wis.
+Stats. §809.19(1)(c), that oral arguments be held in this matter and that the opinion in this matter be published because the issues raised herein, as to whether defense counsel and the trial court had a duty to advise the defendant, who had entered a plea of not guilty by reason of mental disease or defect in this matter, could plead guilty to the crimes charged and still have the right to a jury trial, under the bifurcated procedures set forth by statute, to determine whether he should not be held criminally responsible for his conduct by reason of mental disease or defect, appear to be matters of first impression in the State of Wisconsin.

-STATEMENT OF THE CASE
+STATEMENT OF THE CASE- PROCEDURAL FACTS

-This case involves the two convictions of the defendant-appellant-petitioner, Julius C. Burton, on February 25, 2010, in the Circuit Court of Milwaukee County, the Hon.
-Patricia D. McMahon, presiding, for Attempted Intentional Homicide in the first degree, with the use of a dangerous weapon, and the denial, on February 14, 2011, of the defendant's postconviction motion in the Circuit Court of Milwaukee County, Kevin E. Martens, presiding.

-PROCEDURAL FACTS

-1. This criminal action commenced with the filing of a Criminal Complaint in the Circuit Court of Milwaukee County on June 11, 2009, charging the defendant with two counts of Attempted Intentional Homicide in the first degree with the use of a dangerous weapon, contrary to Wis.
+- 1. This criminal action commenced with the filing of a Criminal Complaint in the Circuit Court of Milwaukee County on June 11, 2009, charging the defendant with two counts of Attempted Intentional Homicide in the first degree with the use of a dangerous weapon, contrary to Wis.
 Stats. §940.01(1)(a), §939.50(3)(a), §939.32, and §939.63(1)(b), Class B felonies.
-(Record 2, pp. 1-4; Appendix, pp. A11- A14).
-The shootings of two Milwaukee police officers in this case took place on June 9, 2009.

-2. The defendant appeared in the Circuit Court of Milwaukee County on June 11, 2009 for an initial appearance.
+(Record 2, pp. 1-4; Appendix, pp. A1- A4).
+The shootings of two Milwaukee police officers in this case took place on June 9, 2009. - 2.
+The defendant appeared in the Circuit Court of Milwaukee County on June 11, 2009 for an initial appearance.
 At that time, a competency examination was ordered by the Court.
 (R.39, pp.1-6).
 On June 26, 2009, Attorneys Julius Kim and Jonathan LaVoy were retained to represent the defendant.
 (R.40, pp. 1-7).
 On July 23, 2009, a report was filed by Dr. Luchetta, finding the defendant competent to proceed.
 (R.41, pp. 1-5).
-Defense counsel did not object to that finding.

-3. On July 31, 2009, a preliminary hearing was held, at which Officer Bryan Norberg and Officer Graham Kunisch, the two officers who had been shot in this incident, as well as Officer Cory Harris and Detective Christopher Blaszak testified.
-(R.42, pp. 1-48; App.
+Defense counsel did not object to that finding. - 3.
+On July 31, 2009, a preliminary hearing was held, at which Officer Bryan Norberg and Officer Graham Kunisch, the two officers who had been shot in this incident, as well as Officer Cory Harris and Detective Christopher Blaszak testified.
+(R.42, pp. 1-48; App. pp. A5-A38).

-pp. A15-A52).
 The Court found probable cause to believe that felonies had been committed by the defendant and bound the case over for trial.
 Following the hearing, an Information was filed, charging the same charges as in the Criminal Complaint.
 (R.3, p.
 1; App. p.
-A53).

-4. On August 27, 2009, defense counsel indicated that it was going to enter a plea of not guilty by reason of mental disease or defect.
-The Court ordered an examination of the defendant by Dr. Kenneth Smail to determine whether there was sufficient evidence to support such a plea.
-(R.43, pp. 1-6; pp. A54-A55).
-On October 12, 2009, Dr. Smail filed a report with the Court, finding that there was not sufficient evidence to support such a plea.
-(R.33, pp. 175-185; App. pp. A207- A217).
+A39). - 4.
+On August 27, 2009, defense counsel indicated that it was going to enter a plea of not guilty by reason of mental disease or defect.
+The Court, therefore, ordered an examination of the defendant by Dr. Kenneth Smail to determine whether there was sufficient evidence to support such a plea.
+(R.43, pp. 1-6).
+Thereafter, on October 12, 2009, Dr. Smail filed a report with the Court, finding that there was not sufficient evidence to support such a plea.
+(R.33, pp. 175-185; App. pp. A120- A130).
 The defense retained Dr. Diane Lytton to prepare a report as to whether there was sufficient evidence to support such a plea.
 She prepared a report, dated December 12, 2009, finding that there was more than sufficient evidence to support a plea of not guilty by reason of mental disease or defect.
-(R.33, pp. 186- 215; App. pp. A218- A247).
+(R.33, pp. 186-215; App. pp. A131- A160).